 Why the need is so great.

 - Tooth decay is the single most common chronic childhood disease.
-Five times more common than asthma and seven times more common than hay fever.(1)
+1

 - 71% of Missouri dentists do not accept Medicaid patients because the reimbursement rate for their service is so low.